kyma-project/test-infra/docs/prow/kyma-release-process.md

 - job that create release artifacts
     - kyma-config-local.yaml
     - kyma-config-cluster.yaml
-- kyma-integration-release*
+- kyma-integration
-- kyma-gke-integration-release (* dont build kyma installer, use already released)
+- kyma-gke-integration-release (does not build kyma installer, use already released version)
-- kyma-integration (on-the-fly)
-- kyma-gke-integration (on-the-fly)

-- kyma-release-creator <- postsubmit

 Only after all checks passed, pull request can be merged to a release branch.
-After merge, git tag should be created.
-To automate this, Postsubmit job can be defined for that purpose.
+This will trigger postsubmit job that is responsible for creating github release and adding tag.
+In case of release candidate, prerelease will be created.

 ### Action plan for releasing